-Figure 9: Estimated SAF "pioneer plant" MSP at Columbia Ridge for low, mid and baseline plastic levels with revenue from metal recycling for a feedstock price of \$0/ton for facilities using pioneer capital costs.
+Figure 9: Estimated SAF "pioneer plant" MSP at Columbia Ridge for low, baseline and high plastic levels with revenue from metal recycling for a feedstock price of \$0/ton using pioneer capital costs.
 The grey range is the 2012-2019 petroleum jet fuel price range.